fhiso/legacy-format/dates.md

-FHISO are undertaking a program of work to produce a modernised yet backward-compatible reformulation of GEDCOM under the name ELF, the new name having been chosen to avoid confusion with any other updates or extensions to GEDCOM, or any future use of the term by The Church of Jesus Christ of Latter-day Saints.
+FHISO are undertaking a program of work to produce a modernised yet backward-compatible reformulation of GEDCOM under the name ELF, the new name having been chosen to avoid confusion with any other updates or extensions to GEDCOM, or any future use of the name by The Church of Jesus Christ of Latter-day Saints.
 This document is one of three that form the initial suite of ELF standards, known collectively as ELF 1.0.0: